RotesWasser/SpotifySync/README.md

 # Spotify Sync

-This project will sync the last X saved tracks on your spotify account into a dedicated playlist, allowing you to only save this playlist on your phone instead of downloading all saved songs.
+This project will sync the last X liked songs on your spotify account into a dedicated playlist, allowing you to only save this playlist on your phone instead of downloading all liked songs.

 ## TODO
 * Sync Configuration UI